 Terms and Conditions

 The Service contains materials, documents and information ('Materials') from many sources and contributors ('Contributors') and is updated by RICS from time to time.
 The following Terms and Conditions apply to use of the Service by individual subscribers ('Subscribers'), by employees or companies duly authorised by an organisation that is a Subscriber or any other person authorised by RICS ('Authorised Users').
-References to an 'Unauthorised Person' means any person who is neither a Subscriber nor an Authorised User.
+References to an 'Unauthorised Person' mean any person who is neither a Subscriber nor an Authorised User.

 1. Acceptance of Terms and Conditions